Wordle Lab

 • When a past or past+ badge is shown, hovering over it displays the corresponding previous puzzle number(s) and date(s).

-• Note: Starting February 2, 2026, The New York Times announced that Wordle may reuse past answers.
+• Starting February 2, 2026, The New York Times announced that Wordle may reuse past answers.
 This feature is provided for convenience and may not reflect future official answer behavior.

 • We try to keep this list up to date, and to avoid spoilers across time zones, the current day's answer is not counted as a previous answer.

-πŸ” Wordle Mode Add Guess Input
+πŸ” Wordle Mode Add Guess

 In Wordle Mode, you can optionally enter a guess together with a pattern of feedback digits.